tlevine/bucket-wheel/readme.md

 * It randomly switches user agents if you do not specify a user agent.
 * It stores the scraper progress queue to a file and automatically resumes from this file.

+The `test` method makes it easy to test your scrapers; it allows you to pass a couple arguments and see what the download and parse functions do for these particular arguments.